VicentePerezSoloviev/SupervisedMachineLearning/README.md

 # SupervisedMachineLearning
- Materials for the Mineriía de datos subject in de UPM
+ Materials for the Mineriía de datos subject in the UPM